dascentral/dotfiles/software/laravel.md

 composer global require laravel/valet
 ```

-Following its installation, you will want to run its installer.
+Following its installation, you will want to run its installer:

 ```bash
 valet install